ChrstphrHll/npc_gen/students/Robett Grell.md

 # Robett Grell
 ---
 ### Description
-- Dwarf Monk from Aldercrown Empire
+- Dwarf Monk from Magmus Centerhold
 - 6th year Assault student in Treskal
-- shoulder length wavy brunette hair that's put up, Pale Brown eyes, and Dark Brown skin
+- short straight dark red hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Solitary and Impolite, and has Forgiveness as their ideal

 ### Organizations